wp-insider/affiliates-manager-plugin/wpaffiliatemanager/readme.txt

 https://wpaffiliatemanager.com/screen-shots/

 == Changelog ==

+= 1.9.6 =
+- Added Polish language translation to the plugin.
+The translation file was submitted by Krzysztof Gorecki.

 = 1.9.5 =
 - Added a new filter and addon to award commission via WooCommerce Coupon.